top of page

 • Cutaneous vasculitis or annular erythema/cutaneous lupus

-• NMO, or MS-type symptoms without typical MRI or CSF findings
+• NMO or MS-type symptoms without typical MRI or CSF findings

 • Esophageal dysmotility/difficulty swallowing